syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 **Creating** **a** **new** **Paragraph** **Style**

-You can create a new paragraph style using WordDocument.AddParagraphStyle method and apply it using ApplyStyle method of WParagraph class.
+You can create a new paragraph style by using WordDocument.AddParagraphStyle method and apply it by using ApplyStyle method of WParagraph class.

 {% highlight c# %}
 [C#]

-//Open an input Word template
+//Opens an input Word template

 WordDocument document = new WordDocument();

-//This method will add a section & a paragraph in the document
+//This method adds a section and a paragraph in the document

 document.EnsureMinimal();

-//Add a new paragraph style named "MyStyle"
+//Adds a new paragraph style named "MyStyle"

 IWParagraphStyle myStyle = document.AddParagraphStyle("MyStyle");

-//Set the formattings of the style
+//Sets the formattings of the style

 myStyle.CharacterFormat.FontSize = 16f;